Skip to main content

 (8) At the conclusion of the proceedings, the hearing panel shall make separate written conclusions with respect to each substantive issue raised at the hearing.

-(a) If the respondent challenges the appropriateness of the sanction, the faculty hearing committee shall set forth what their recommended sanction is in accordance with the factors set forth in paragraph (C)(5) of this rule.
+(a) If the respondent challenges the appropriateness of the sanction, the faculty hearing committee shall recommend a sanction and provide its rationale for doing so in accordance with the factors set forth in paragraph (C)(5) of this rule.

 (b) If the respondent alleges conflict of interest, procedural error, or substantial new evidence, the faculty hearing committee shall set forth what their conclusions are and whether they believe that further proceedings are appropriate.